Stacktape

 Runtime directives

-Runtime directives can only be used in the resources and scripts sections of the Stacktape configuration file.
+Runtime directives can only be used in the resources and scripts sections of your stacktape.yml file.

-• For convenience, Stacktape resolves runtime directives locally (the value is automatically downloaded) when used inside a script or when using development commands (cw:run-local and fn:develop).
+For convenience, Stacktape resolves runtime directives locally (by automatically downloading the value) when they are used inside a script or with development commands (stacktape cw:run-local and stacktape fn:develop).

 $ResourceParam()